Don Larsen's perfect game: Radio

 The entire 1956 World Series was broadcast on the radio by the Mutual Broadcasting System, with Bob Wolff and Bob Neal teaming up as the announcers.
 Handling the play-by-play duties for the latter part of Don Larsen's perfect game, Bob Wolff strictly adhered to the tradition of not talking about a no-hitter or perfect game while it is still in progress.
 Wolff never explicitly used either term but instead referred to these circumstances implicitly at several points late in the game.

 At the end of the seventh inning, for instance, he said, "That's 21 in a row retired by Larsen."
 Moreover, he eloquently contributed to the drama that was unfolding by remarking later in the game that "there's a hum of expectancy here as the 8th inning gets under way" or addressing his viewers with comments like, "You who are listening are well-informed of the drama that Larsen holds right within his pitching hand."

 Aftermath

-The Dodgers won Game 6 of the series 1-0 in 10 innings, but the Yankees won the decisive Game 7 by a 9-0 score.
+The Dodgers won Game 6 of the series 1–0 in 10 innings, but the Yankees won the decisive Game 7 by a 9–0 score.
 Larsen's performance earned him the World Series Most Valuable Player Award and the Babe Ruth Award.
 When the World Series ended, Larsen did a round of endorsements and promotional work around the United States, but he stopped soon after because it was "disrupting his routine".

+During an MLB Network interview about the game, Larsen admitted that while he knew he had pitched a no-hitter with no one reaching base, he was unaware that this achievement was classified as a perfect game.
+Because there had not been a perfect game since Charlie Robertson's in 1922, he thought he had simply accomplished an "extra good no-hitter" until someone in the clubhouse informed him afterward.